FREE QUOTE in a minute

 However, if you do not service the movement when needed, your watch may ultimately stop functioning.
-The bottom line is that if you take care of your Rolex properly and service it according to the brand’s advice, there is no limit to how long your Rolex watch will last.
+The bottom line is that if you take care of your Rolex properly and service it according to the brand’s advice, there is no limit to the life of your Rolex watch.

 Moreover, while the brand keeps on improving its watches’ technology and quality of materials, you can expect a contemporary Rolex watch to last much more generations if only correctly maintained and serviced on time.

 Our process of selling is simple, secure and straightforward.

 The Rolex Reference number serves as a significant way to deciphering details about the age, model, material and bezel of a watch.
 Interestingly enough, the manufacturer, over the years, has employed different length of reference numbers.
 Why?
 If you are interested to know, read this comprehensive guide to the distinction between the Rolex reference numbers of 4, 5 and 6 digits.